Quran-desecrating provocateur Momika shot dead in Sweden, five suspects arrested

 Momika had burned copies of the holy book in public demonstrations in 2023 against Islam.

+“I can assure you that the security services are deeply involved because there is obviously a risk that there is a connection to a foreign power,” Sweden’s Prime Minister Ulf Kristersson said at a news conference.

-A Stockholm court had been due to sentence Momika and another man on Thursday in a criminal trial over “offences of agitation against an ethnic or national group”, but said the announcement of the verdict had been postponed.
+A Stockholm court had been due to sentence Momika and another man today in a criminal trial over “offences of agitation against an ethnic or national group”, but said the announcement of the verdict had been postponed.

 A police spokesperson confirmed a man was shot dead in Sodertalje, but gave no other details.